catzkorn/blog/content/resume.md

 _Base and Heavy Metal Mobilisation during Hydraulic Fracturing of Black Shales_

-- Exploring fluid-rock interactions and metal mobilisation to inform regulation and best practices for shale exploration onshore in the United Kingdom
+- Exploring fluid-rock interactions and metal mobilisation to inform regulation and best practices for shale exploration onshore in the United Kingdom.
-- Solely responsible for project management and direction
-- Designed and executed experimental procedures simulating hydraulic fracturing conditions in a laboratory setting
+- Solely responsible for project management and direction, designing and executing experimental procedures simulating hydraulic fracturing conditions in a laboratory setting.
-- Presented research at internal and international conferences
+- Presented research at internal and international conferences.
-- Withdrew from the program prematurely in 2019 due to illness
+- Withdrew from the program prematurely in 2019 due to illness.

 ## University of Portsmouth (2011-2014)

-### Bachelor of Science (Hons) in Environmental Science (2:1)
+### Bachelor of Science (Hons) in Environmental Science

 _Acid Mine Drainage and Toxic Metal Contamination from Abandoned Mine Tailings in Adak, Northern Sweden_

-- Researched scientific literature to find follow-up research opportunities
+- Researched scientific literature to find follow-up research opportunities.
-- Evolved prior research methodologies to account for improvements in analytical technologies
+- Evolved prior research methodologies to account for improvements in analytical technologies.
-- Provided detailed written recommendations for site remediation strategies
-- Awarded _Best Presentation 2014_ for research findings and presentation
+- Awarded _Best Presentation 2014_ for research findings and presentation.

 # Interests